 The Strawberry Line

 The Strawberry Line is a favourite local ride.
 Take a train from Bristol to Yatton and then tackle this 11-mile countryside route that passes through Thatcher's Cider orchard on the way and ends at the magnificent Cheddar Gorge and Caves.
+The route takes its name from the delicious Cheddar strawberries that used to be transported along here when it was a working railway line.

 You can plot these and other routes on the online map of Bristol-based charity Sustrans, creators of the National Cycle Network.